-Born and raised in the Canarsie neighborhood of Brooklyn, NY, Warren started playing drums at an early age before moving over to guitar so he could jam with friends.
-By his teens, Warren had become a die-hard Frank Zappa fan, and for much of the decade, would travel far and wide to catch Zappa in concert.
-It wasn’t long before he became friends with members of Zappa’s backing band, and eventually, Zappa himself.
+Born and raised in the Canarsie neighborhood of Brooklyn, NY.
+Warren started playing drums (age 9) and guitar at age 10.
+He formed bands and it quickly became the perfect way for him to try out his own ideas.
+He wrote his first song at age 14 and it was a favorite in his band’s set.
+By his late teens, Warren had become THE die-hard Frank Zappa fan, and for much of the decade, would travel far and wide to catch Zappa in concert.
+It wasn’t long before he became friends with members of Zappa’s crew, backing band and eventually, Zappa himself.
 He appeared in a backstage segment for Zappa’s concert movie Baby Snakes, and soon enough got the phone call he’d been waiting for.
 Warren was invited to try out to for a coveted vacant guitar slot in the band.
 Cuccurullo got the gig, appearing on tour with Frank, and on such albums as Joe’s Garage: Acts 1-3, Shut Up & Play Yer Guitar, Tinseltown Rebellion, and volumes one, four, and six of the You Can’t Do That on Stage Anymore series.
-After his tenure with Zappa, Warren moved on to form the new wave outfit Missing Persons, along with fellow Zappa alumni Terry Bozzio (drums) and Dale Bozzio (vocals).
-The band enjoyed success early on with such hit singles as “Words” and “Destination Unknown,” from their gold-certified debut album Spring Session M. The band toured internationally and released 2 more albums; Rhyme and Reason, and Color in Your Life.
-But with growing internal tensions in the band, Missing Persons eventually broke up.
-Coincidentally, Warren got word from an insider that one of the world’s most popular pop groups, Duran Duran, was about to lose founding guitarist Andy Taylor, and he inquired about joining.
-Cuccurullo was soon invited onboard (and quickly included as an official band member).
-Went on to record and write on Duran Duran’s subsequent albums: Notorious, Big Thing, Liberty, the self-titled release “The Wedding Album” (for which Warren was awarded songwriting honors from ASCAP), Thank You, Medazzaland (which included Cuccurullo’s composition ‘Electric Barbarella’ – a pioneer in online music sales), and Pop Trash.
+Warren was the first official ‘stunt’ guitarist hired by Zappa to be followed by monster talents Steve Vai & Mike Keneally.

 Excerpt: “I feel I have to credit Warren, in large part, for getting this album on track and keeping it there, helping us ultimately to hit those Billboard Bullseye’s.
 From beginning to end Warren kept a watchful eye over all the recording, overdubs, mixes and expenses.
 He really got to flex those muscles of his, which were considerably bigger at album’s end than they were at the outset!” – John Taylor

 ASCAP Performing Right Society

-ASCAP Performing Right Society – “Come Undone” – Songwriting
+ASCAP Performing Right Society